-Our comprehensive, high quality Healthy Start program offers full day early childhood education to children from 6 weeks to 3 years of age, as well as out-of-school time programming for pre-kindergarten and elementary-aged students.
+Our nationally accredited early childhood education program offers full day education to children from 6 weeks to 3 years of age, as well as out-of-school time programming for pre-kindergarten and elementary-aged students.
 These programs lay the framework for school readiness and help students develop skills to ensure academic and life success.
 Our educators employ an intentional practice, which incorporates the most up to date, best in class research on how children learn and develop.

-Martha’s Table Healthy Start program has an open, non-discriminatory enrollment policy with no application fee.
+Martha’s Table education program has an open, non-discriminatory enrollment policy with no application fee.
 For information about enrollment in our early childhood education or out-of-school time program, please call 202-808-8029 or click here.

 Early Childhood Education

-Martha’s Table’s comprehensive, high quality Healthy Start program offers full day early childhood education programming for students 3 months to 3 years of age.
+Martha’s Table’s comprehensive, high quality education program offers full day early childhood learning for students 6 weeks to 3 years of age.
 Our educators work to ensure a sound developmental and academic foundation for children, laying the framework for school readiness beyond preschool.

 Through a partnership with AppleTree Institute, we uphold high standards of quality, and work to ensure that our programming is research-backed and evidence-based.
 AppleTree Institute helps our leadership team conduct Classroom Assessment Scoring System (CLASS) assessments, partners with our educators to offer professional development, and provides targeted assistance to our Academic Coach and Early Childhood Specialist.
 In addition, AppleTree Institute supports Martha’s Table to maintain a strong academic focus through use of the Every Child Ready Tool, a model that helps impart literacy skills in early childhood.

-Students in Martha’s Table’s nationally accredited out-of-school time program practice inquiry and develop critical thinking, collaboration, creativity, and communication skills.
+Students in Martha’s Table’s nationally accredited out-of-school Enrichment Program practice inquiry and develop critical thinking, collaboration, creativity, and communication skills.
 Our program offers literacy-focused activities, and employs a project-based approach, which allows teachers to tailor activities to students’ interests, ensuring that children are active participants in their education.

 Our out-of-school time program has strong community connections, creating opportunities for unique and engaging experiences for students.
 In addition to fostering an ongoing partnership with An Open Book Foundation, a literacy nonprofit, and Reset, a science and engineering program, Martha’s Table also partners with local organizations to offer yoga, tae kwon do, and engrossing field trips for students.

-Our Healthy Start program is complemented by a critical family engagement and education component, which creates a strong home-school relationship for our students, and connects caregivers to supports they need to nurture successful families and futures.
+Our early childhood education program is complemented by a critical family engagement component, which creates a strong home-school relationship for our students, and connects caregivers to supports they need to nurture successful families and futures.
 Our engagement efforts include:

 - A Home Visiting Program, which provides caregivers essential support during their child’s critical early years.